 Kom Ushim In Al Fayoum

-KomUshim proudly claims a small museum, almost hidden in its own gardens, which has been recently renovated and includes artifacts found in Al-Fayoum which date from the prehistoric to Roman periods.
-There are some good Middle Kingdom models from Hawara, the colossal head of a Roman god from Karanis and many items of pottery and coins found in the Faiyum.
-The museum is temperature controlled and very well-lit.
+KomUshim proudly claims a small museum that is nearly hidden in its own garden.
+It was renovated lately and features artifacts from the prehistoric Roman era found in Al-Fayoum.
+There are some beautiful Hawara Middle Kingdom versions of these artifacts and the monumental head of a Karanis Roman god and other pottery pieces and coins found at the Faiyum.
+The museum is adequately illuminated and has a regulated temperature.

 The Northern Temple

 The temple of the north, which was built on an earlier site, also could be traced to the late 1st century AD but has no engravings whatsoever on it.
 It is a gray limestone building, and it faces north.
 It has a smaller size compared to the southern temple and was formerly surrounded by mud-brick temenos walls, which are almost destroyed.
 There are two entrance pylons of small size, and four slender columns decorate the outer corners of the temple.
 The sanctuary is dominated by a large stone altar also with an oracle enclosure.